Learn about actual and potential costs

 - Have you ever delivered an industrial gas that did not meet the quality standards of the buyer?
 If so, how did you rectify the situation?

 - Are you a member of any associations, such as the Compressed Gas Association, that provide continuing education for suppliers in the market?

 - What processes are in place to minimize costs and increase efficiency?

-- How does your manufacturing and distribution infrastructure compare with your competition?
+- How does your manufacturing and distribution infrastructure compare with that of your competition?